-Gout is the result of an imbalance of uric acid in the body and manifests via a build-up of uric acid in the blood.
+Gout is the result of a build-up of uric acid in the blood.
 Small crystals may form, which collect in the joint causing irritation and inflammation, and which can be very painful and severe.
 Men tend to be affected more than women, and diet and lifestyle choices are to blame.

 The main symptom of gout is waking up in the middle of the night with a throbbing pain in the big toe, which is swollen.
 The toe will also appear red, hot and be extremely painful to touch.
 The pain lasts for a few hours and usually subsides then doesn’t return for a few months.